SharkFest'24 EU

 Gerald Combs & Friends talk about the new developments over the past year

-With Logray, we now have a Wireshark-based tool for analysing log events.
+With Stratoshark, we now have a Wireshark-based tool for analysing log events.

 In this session I want to show why Logray has been my first choice for months to analyse and investigate AWS Cloudtrail events in an AWS Organization with around 1000 accounts.
 There are several advantages compared to the standard tools Athena + Glue and it is simply marvellous.